Art Educational Therapy - Research Project

 In order to evaluate the effectiveness of art educational therapy (AET), a comparison was made between art works, school grades and findings from psychological tests conducted at the beginning and end of the therapy.

-Three of the five children who participated in the study and received AET underwent a Wechsler III IQ test both before and after therapy.
+Three of the five children who participated in the study underwent a Wechsler III IQ test, both before and after therapy.
 The test results showed that the IQ of all participating children had increased at the completion of the therapy.
 One of the children showed a 16-point increase, which constitutes a significant difference.
-An analysis of the test results before and after therapy showed that if therapy is received over a certain time period, it positively impacts coursework learning.
+An analysis of school grades in tests before and after therapy indicated that if therapy takes place over a certain time period, it positively impacts coursework learning.
 The children’s parents also filled in a questionnaire regarding the children’s behaviour before and after therapy.
-The findings showed that the all of the children had progressed in various aspects related to their behaviour and emotional well-being.
+The findings showed that all of the children had progressed in various aspects related to their behaviour and emotional well-being following therapy.